9291Sam/9291Sam/README.md

 <br>
 Pinned are some of my <s>failed</s> attempts at making a voxel engine.<br>
-Patinac is abandoned due to a library bug.<br>
+Both are abandoned right now due to work / other projects.
-Verdigris is where I'm spending my time currently